lfai/model_openness_tool/DEPLOY.md

 ### 1. Test workflow

 - **Trigger:**
-  - Automatically runs on a push to the `main` branch.
+  - Automatically runs on a push to the `main` branch (which happens when a PR is merged).
   - Can also be triggered manually using `workflow_dispatch`.

 - **Purpose:**